Skip to content

 Source Code: https://github.com/dymmond/asyncz

-Asyncz is an async-first scheduler for Python applications and ASGI services.
-It keeps the familiar scheduler / trigger / store / executor model, but it is built around asyncio, explicit task objects, framework lifecycle integration, and predictable standard-library logging.
+Asyncz is a production scheduler for async Python applications and ASGI services.
+It keeps the familiar scheduler / trigger / store / executor model, but it is built around asyncio, explicit task objects, framework lifecycle integration, durable stores, predictable Python logging, and operator tooling that works from both the CLI and the dashboard.

 Why Asyncz